M2000Interpreter/Environment/utf8/neomsgbox.frm.utf8.txt

 End If
 End Sub

-Private Sub gList2_ExposeItemMouseMove(Button As Integer, ByVal item As Long, ByVal X As Long, ByVal y As Long) If gList2.DoubleClickCheck(Button, item, X, y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor, -1) Then
+Private Sub gList2_ExposeItemMouseMove(Button As Integer, ByVal item As Long, ByVal X As Long, ByVal Y As Long) If gList2.DoubleClickCheck(Button, item, X, Y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor, -1) Then
             AskCancel$ = vbNullString
             ASKINUSE = False
 End If
 End Sub
-Private Sub Form_MouseMove(Button As Integer, shift As Integer, X As Single, y As Single) Dim addX As Long, addy As Long, factor As Single, once As Boolean If once Then Exit Sub
+Private Sub Form_MouseMove(Button As Integer, shift As Integer, X As Single, Y As Single) Dim addX As Long, addy As Long, factor As Single, once As Boolean If once Then Exit Sub
 If Button = 0 Then dr = False: drmove = False
 If bordertop < 150 Then
-If (y > Height - 150 And y < Height) And (X > Width - 150 And X < Width) Then MousePointer = vbSizeNWSE Else If Not (dr Or drmove) Then MousePointer = 0
+If (Y > Height - 150 And Y < Height) And (X > Width - 150 And X < Width) Then MousePointer = vbSizeNWSE Else If Not (dr Or drmove) Then MousePointer = 0
  Else
- If (y > Height - bordertop And y < Height) And (X > Width - borderleft And X < Width) Then MousePointer = vbSizeNWSE Else If Not (dr Or drmove) Then MousePointer = 0
+ If (Y > Height - bordertop And Y < Height) And (X > Width - borderleft And X < Width) Then MousePointer = vbSizeNWSE Else If Not (dr Or drmove) Then MousePointer = 0
 End If
 If dr Then